-NOTE: To generate a CSR, you will need to create a key pair for your server.
+NOTE: To generate a CSR, a key pair needs to be created for the server.
 These two items are a digital certificate key pair and cannot be separated.
-If you lose your public/private key file and generate a new one, your SSL Certificate will no longer match.
-You will have to replace the certificate then.
+If the public/private key file is lost and a new one is generated, the SSL Certificate will no longer match and the certificate should be reissued.

 NOTE: All certificates that will expire after October, 2013 must have a 2048 bit key size.

 - Under Administrative Tools, open Internet Services Manager.